Lennie Briscoe: Death and acknowledgements

 In 2005, the Lennie Briscoe character was written out after the second episode of Trial By Jury, coinciding with Orbach's death on December 28, 2004, from prostate cancer.
 The character's departure from the show was originally to be in the episode "Baby Boom" in which members of the DA's office attend a memorial service for him.
 This scene was in fact filmed but was not included in the aired episode.
-Part of the scene however is included in the behind-the-scenes footage of the show's DVD set.
+Part of the scene is included in the behind-the-scenes footage of the show's DVD set.
 Briscoe's absence past the second episode is never acknowledged, and he is quickly replaced by Detective Chris Ravell (Scott Cohen).

 His former partners each mention his death on Law & Order or one of its spinoffs.
 In the 2007 Criminal Intent episode "Renewal", Mike Logan mentions that Briscoe has died, but that he still sees him alive in his dreams.
 In the 2008 Law & Order episode "Burn Card", Ed Green says that his gambling addiction relapsed briefly after Briscoe died.
 In the 2009 Law & Order episode "Fed", Rey Curtis returns to New York to bury his wife Deborah, who had finally succumbed to complications related to multiple sclerosis.
-He reveals to Van Buren that he had spoken with Briscoe a few days before his death, and that he was his old wisecracking self right up to the end.
+He reveals to Van Buren that he had spoken with Briscoe a few days before his death, and that he was his old wisecracking self to the end.